 - Drizzle the entire can of condensed milk over the top (it will not completely cover the ingredients, but just make sure you cover as much of the pan of ingredients as possible by drizzling it...a spoon works well to do this).

 - Bake at 350 degrees for 20-25 minutes or until light golden brown on top.
-Enjoy!
+Remove from oven to a wire rack.
+Let bars cool to room temperature.
+Cut into 24 bars and enjoy!